ray-project/ray/doc/source/cluster/vms/references/ray-cluster-configuration.rst

         :ref:`IpPermissions <cluster-configuration-ip-permissions>`:
             - `IpPermission <https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_IpPermission.html>`_

-.. _cluster-configuration-node-types-type-under-construction:
+.. _cluster-configuration-node-types-type:

 Node types
 ~~~~~~~~~~

 The ``available_nodes_types`` object's keys represent the names of the different node types.

-Deleting a node type from ``available_node_types`` and updating with :ref:`ray up<ray-up-doc>` will cause the autoscaler to scale down all nodes of that type.
+Deleting a node type from ``available_node_types`` and updating with :ref:`ray up <ray-up-doc>` will cause the autoscaler to scale down all nodes of that type.
 In particular, changing the key of a node type object will
 result in removal of nodes corresponding to the old key; nodes with the new key name will then be
 created according to cluster configuration and Ray resource demands.